moosasharieff/group2-global-green-init/README.md

 # Tenants of Design
 Update the below to add what the group is using <<>>
-- Dedication to clean, secure, performant and self documented code
+- Dedication to clean, secure, performant, and self-documented code
   - code Frameworks used <<React.js 18.*>>
   - programming using the IDE <<VS code>>
   - code coverage tool used <<>>
   - Secure code:  <<>>
   - performance testing tool to be used -- **Jmeter**
 - Documentation / code commenting **Updating in JIRA Confluence**
-- Datastore for persistance <<>>
+- Datastore for persistence <<>>

 # Security:
 - << >>: uses static analysis to find bugs in code.